byoricon/chang1014/README.md

 - 👋 Hi, I’m Chang Nguyen
 - 👀 I’m interested in sleep and chill
 - 🌱 I’m currently learning English,C++ and JavaScript
-- ⚡ Fun fact: cow and fly
+- ⚡ Fun fact: cow can fly

 <!---
 chang1014/chang1014 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.